jackoconnordev/modern_c/README.md

 I like the idea of being able to write programmes which take full advantage of computer hardware and I also think this will be good practice for the Computing Systems specialisation in Georgia Tech's Online MsCS (if I get accepted).

+TODO:
+- [] Learn how to link multiple c files (*.o files?) together instead of creating a lib directory lol.